Admiralty MRT station

 Admiralty MRT station is an elevated Mass Rapid Transit (MRT) station on the North–South Line (NSL) in Woodlands, Singapore.
-Operated by SMRT Corporation, the station serves several nearby schools.
-Like most stations on the extension, it has a Kampong-styled roof and a colour scheme to blend in with its surroundings.
+Operated by SMRT Corporation, the station serves several nearby schools and landmarks such as Admiralty Place, Kampung Admiralty, and Woodlands Neighbourhood Police Centre.
+Like most stations on the Woodlands extension, it has a kampong-style roof and a colour scheme designed to blend in with its surroundings.

 The station was first announced as Woodlands East in February 1991, where it would be built as part of the Woodlands extension of the NSL.
 It was renamed to Admiralty in November.
-Construction for Admiralty began by July 1993 and completed in October 1994.
+Construction for the station began by July 1993 and completed in October 1994.
 Admiralty station opened on 10 February 1996.
+Accessibility enhancements were completed in July 2011, and additional bicycle parking facilities were installed in October 2012.
 Half-height platform screen doors and high-volume low-speed fans were installed by August 2011 and the first quarter of 2013, respectively.

 History

-Whilst the Mass Rapid Transit (MRT) system was halfway through construction, plans for an extension of the North–South Line (NSL) from Yishun to Woodlands were conceptualised by the Mass Rapid Transit Corporation (MRTC) in March 1988, with a study carried out two months ago to determine whether the viability of the extension.
-In February 1991, the MRTC announced that the extension, called the Woodlands extension, would start construction by the end of the year, as well as connect Yishun and Choa Chu Kang stations together through Woodlands.
+Whilst the Mass Rapid Transit (MRT) system was halfway through construction, plans for an extension of the North–South Line (NSL) from Yishun to Woodlands were conceptualised by the Mass Rapid Transit Corporation (MRTC) in March 1988, with a study carried out two months ago to determine the viability of the extension.
+In February 1991, the MRTC announced that the extension, called the Woodlands extension, would start construction by the end of the year, and connect Yishun and Choa Chu Kang stations together through Woodlands.
 Six stations were planned to be built, with Woodlands East as one of them.